Motility-Driven Viscoelastic Control of Tissue Morphology in Presomitic Mesoderm

 \section{Cell motility controls tissue viscoelasticity}

-To further dissect tissue rheology, we subjected the tissue to controlled shear deformations under varying levels of cellular motility.
-This approach allowed us to quantify fundamental rheological properties such as stress relaxation dynamics and the frequency-dependent storage and loss moduli, thereby establishing a direct link between local active fluctuations and the emergent viscoelastic behavior at the tissue scale.\\
+To further probe tissue rheology, we subjected the tissue to controlled shear deformations under varying levels of cellular motility.
+This approach allowed us to quantify fundamental viscoelastic properties --- including stress-relaxation dynamics and the frequency-dependent storage and loss moduli --- and thereby establish a direct link between local active fluctuations and the emergent tissue-scale mechanics.